Orange – Sun – Joy

 Genus: Citruse – Family: Rutaceae

-In Eastern tradition oranges are symbols of prosperity and good fortune.
+In Eastern tradition oranges are bring prosperity and good fortune.
 The Chinese word for tangerine means “luck.”
-In Greek mythology, the legend of the “golden apple” was always associated with quince.
-But in 17th century Europe, the exotic sun-colored orange became associated with the “golden apple” of love.
-Renaissance and Baroque painters began featuring oranges in still life’s and portraits as a symbol of prosperity.
+In 17thcentury Europe, the sun-colored orange became associated with the legendary “golden apple” of love.
+Baroque painters featured them in portraits and still life’s as symbols of prosperity.

 Challenge: Becoming trite, apathetic, shriveled up or joyless.
 Allowing life’s challenges to define your pain versus seizing the wisdom that comes along with it.